 Having the smoothie chilled will help you start your workout in a refreshed and reinvigorated state.
 Not a fan of green?
 Try a banana-berry smoothie instead, it is one of the best pre-workout meals out there!

-Fruits such as oranges and strawberries are rich in water and potassium which work hand-in-hand to rehydrate you after a sweaty yoga session.
-The carbs from the fruit will replenish energy reserves and the slow-digesting protein from cottage cheese will aid in muscle repair.
+Fruits such as oranges and strawberries are rich in water and potassium, and eating them will rehydrate you after a sweat session.
+The carbs from the fruit will replenish energy reserves and the slow-digesting protein in them will help in faster muscle repair.

-If you’ve been doing Pilates for a while, you’re probably aware of the burning reps done several times during an entire Pilates session.
-For a workout as vigorous as Pilates, you need a lot of energy which you can get from a carb-rich pre-workout meal, hence, you should consider having oats every day.
+If you’ve been doing Pilates for a while, you’re probably aware of the burning reps done several times during a session.
+For a workout as vigorous, you need a lot of energy which you can get from a carb-rich pre-workout meal, hence, you should consider having oats every day.

 Wondering what you may what to eat after a workout?
 Start with some tuna salad using tuna and any vegetables of your choice and add a couple of spoonfuls of it to three whole-grain crackers.
-This snack is not only filling and delicious, but it is also rich in protein, iron, omega 3 fatty acids, and complex carbohydrates.
-Alternatives for tuna include tofu, soy cheese, cottage cheese, boiled eggs, or avocado.
+This snack is not only filling and delicious but is also rich in protein, iron, omega 3 fatty acids, and complex carbohydrates.

 Packaged products often have an allergen labeling, so you’ll be able to determine whether the item has gluten.
 In most cases, specific grains will be listed, so keep your eyes open for any type of grain, especially, wheat, barley, rye, spelt oats, Kamut, etc.